 Memory Care in Montana

-Memory care can either be offered on its own in a community designed especially for those with dementia or Alzheimer’s, or, more often, it’s provided as a service in a separate wing of an assisted living facility.
+Memory care can be offered on its own in a community designed for those with dementia or Alzheimer’s.
+More often, though, it’s provided as a service in a separate wing of an assisted living facility.
 Memory care programs are designed specifically for those with memory impairment, and the facilities often coordinate social activities and schedules specifically for the needs of those living with Alzheimer’s or dementia.

 The Cost of Memory Care in Montana

 Note: Memory care is most often provided in an assisted living environment and adds approximately 20-30% to the monthly bill.
 As such, we’ve accounted for a 25% increase in the assisted living costs reported in the Genworth Financial 2021 Cost of Care Survey.

 Residential care for people with Alzheimer’s has an average cost of $5,562 per month in Montana, which is virtually identical to the national average of $5,625.
 All neighboring states have lower average costs — with the Dakotas each offering average savings of over $1,300 per month — although in nearby Washington the cost is roughly $2,000 higher than in Montana.
 The average cost in Wyoming and Idaho is lower by $350-$760 per month.

 The United States

 Of the three cities in Montana included in the survey, Great Falls has the most affordable memory care providers at an average of $5,187 per month.
 Missoula is the most expensive, coming in at $250 per month higher than the state average, while memory care in Billings exceeds the average by $143.
 Relatively close cities in neighboring states can offer some cost relief.
 These cities include Idaho Falls to the south, at $4,375 per month.
 Across the western border in Coeur d’Alene, Idaho, however, the average cost of memory care is $5,844 per month, which is higher than any surveyed city in Montana.

 Idaho Falls, ID